tpaviot/pythonocc-documentation/upstream_doc/dox/user_guides/modeling_data/modeling_data.md

 Modules *AppDef* and *AppParCurves* provide low-level functions, allowing more control over the approximations.

 The low-level functions provide a second API with functions to:
-  * Define compulsory tangents for an approximation.
-These tangents have origins and extremities.
+  * define compulsory tangents for an approximation.
+These tangents have origins and extremities,
-  * Approximate a set of curves in parallel to respect identical parameterization.
+  * approximate a set of curves in parallel to respect identical parameterization,
-  * Smooth approximations.
+  * smooth approximations.
 This is to produce a faired curve.

 You can also find functions to compute:
-  * The minimal box which includes a set of points
+  * the minimal box which includes a set of points,
-  * The mean plane, line or point of a set of coplanar, collinear or coincident points.
+  * the mean plane, line or point of a set of coplanar, collinear or coincident points.

 #### Approximation by multiple point constraints